3 MIN READ

 If you receive a call you suspect is fraudulent, hang up and report it to the police immediately.
 The quicker the police can act, the more chance they have of catching the fraudster.

-By taking these precautions and educating yourself and others, you can help to prevent courier fraud and reduce the number of victims falling prey to this scam.
+By taking these precautions, you can help to prevent courier fraud and reduce the number of victims falling prey to this scam.
 Learn to stay vigilant and protect yourself your loved ones from courier fraud.

 Recent articles